Country(ies): Lebanon

 None

-In the afternoon, we will return to Beirut.
+In the afternoon, we'll return to Beirut.

 OVERNIGHT: